destroyerdust/DestroyerBot/README.md

 - `/removecommandrole` - Remove a role from a command
 - `/listpermissions` - View all command permissions for the server
 - `/resetpermissions` - Clear all command permissions
-- `/setlogchannel` - Set the channel for message logging
-- `/logsettings` - Enable or disable message create/delete logging
+- `/log` - Configure logging channels and event toggles (including channel set/status and test)

 📖 **[View Complete Permission System Documentation](PERMISSIONS_GUIDE.md)**